densenbyo/densenbyo/README.md

 - 👋 Hi, I’m @densenbyo
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Java and simple Front-End
+- 🌱 I’m currently enlarging my knowledge in Back-End development

 >The only way to improve your coding skills is to share your knowledge and help others